rohitjethoe/rohitjethoe/README.md

-studying computer sciences @ delft university of technology <br />
+studying computer sciences and engineering @ tudelft <br />
 mostly using `.java`, `.js` and sometimes like using `ipynb`.

 ❤️‍🔥❤️‍🔥❤️‍🔥